Cassette deck: Early cassette decks

 Most manufacturers adopted a standard top-loading format with piano key controls, dual VU meters, and slider level controls.
-There were then a variety of configurations leading to the next standard format in the late 1970s, which settled on front-loading with cassette well on one side, dual VU meters on the other, and later dual-cassette decks with meters in the middle.
+There was then a variety of configurations leading to the next standard format in the late 1970s, which settled on front-loading with cassette well on one side, dual VU meters on the other, and later dual-cassette decks with meters in the middle.
 Mechanical controls were replaced with electronic push buttons controlling solenoid mechanical actuators, though low-cost models would retain mechanical controls.
 Some models could search for and count gaps between songs.

 Widespread use

-Cassette decks soon came into widespread use in applications such as home audio systems, mobile use in cars, as well as portable recorders.
-From the mid-1970s to the late 1990s the cassette deck was the preferred music source for the automobile.
+Cassette decks soon came into widespread use in applications such as home audio systems, mobile use in cars, and portable recorders.
+From the mid-1970s to the late 1990s, the cassette deck was the preferred music source for the automobile.
 Like an 8-track cartridge, it is relatively insensitive to vehicle motion, but has a smaller physical size and fast forward and rewind capability.

 A major boost to the cassette's popularity came with the release of the Sony Walkman personal cassette player in 1979, designed specifically as a headphone-only ultra-compact wearable music source.
 Although the vast majority of such players eventually sold were not Sony products, the name Walkman has become synonymous with this type of device.

 Cassette decks were eventually manufactured by most of the well-known brands in home audio, and many in professional audio.